 Put the bearings on a clean rag or towel and dry them up.
 Then, use a hair dryer or compressed air to ensure there’s no residue in the bearings from the solvent or citrus solution.
-It’s for this reason why many skateboarders prefer acetone in cleaning up bearings; it dries up quickly.
+It’s for this reason that many skateboarders prefer acetone in cleaning up bearings; it dries up quickly.

 There’s another effective and convenient way to clean bearings, and that’s with the use of Bones Bearings Cleaning Unit which you can purchase from Amazon.
 It consists of a bottle and a metal rod where bearings are placed alternating with spacers.
 This way, when you shake the bottle, the bearings don’t bump against one another.

-When it comes to citrus cleaner, you can make this solution at home but you must allow time for its preparation.
+When it comes to citrus cleaner, you can make this solution at home, but you must allow time for its preparation.
 Stock up an air-tight glass bottle with lemon or orange peels and fill it up with white vinegar.
-Let it sit for a couple of weeks, then it’s ready to use.
+Let it sit for a couple of weeks; then it’s ready to use.

 Step 5: Lubricating Your Bearings with the Right Lubricating Agents

-If you don’t have a skate bearing lubricant at home, you can use either sewing machine oil or oil for electronic gadgets.
+If you don’t have a skate-bearing lubricant at home, you can use either sewing machine oil or oil for electronic gadgets.
 Don’t use motor oil, WD-40, petroleum jelly, or cooking oil because they’re unsuitable for bearings.

 Also, be careful of the amount of oil you’ll be putting on each bearing.
 Just 2 – 3 drops directed on the steel balls are enough.
-Too much oil will make dirt quickly accumulate inside the bearing, impacting its performance.
+Too much oil will quickly accumulate dirt inside the bearing, impacting its performance.
 It can even damage the bearings and steel balls themselves due to clogs.

 Step 6: Time to Put Back the Bearing Shields